skinny-framework/sbt-servlet-plugin/README.md

 ## sbt-servlet-plugin

-An sbt plugin to build Servlet applications which is based on xsbt-web-plugin 0.9.1. xsbt-web-plugin 0.9 is very suitable for our use case.
-The version implementation allows to reload Scalate templates without restarting Servlet containers and Servlet invocation is faster than 1.x.
+This is a sbt plugin which is based on xsbt-web-plugin 0.9.1.
+The reason why we forked the sbt plugin is that the version allowed us to reload Scalate templates without restarting a Servlet container every time a user changes them a bit.

 [![Build Status](https://travis-ci.org/skinny-framework/sbt-servlet-plugin.svg?branch=master)](https://travis-ci.org/skinny-framework/sbt-servlet-plugin)